The 20 Drought-resistant Plants and Shrubs

 Salvia

 Salvia does well in hot dry conditions.
-The variety illustrated is 'Hot lips'.
-Some Salvia are borderline hardy and may not return reliably in wet soil which makes them a perfect plant for dry drought conditions.
+This variety illustrated is 'Hot lips'.
+Some Salvia are borderline hardy and may not return reliably in wet soil, which makes them a perfect plant for dry drought conditions.
+In addition it is very long flowering.